grahambarrgraham/concept-tagger/README.md

 All tests :
 * used an input concept file contain 1M UUIDs plus the handful of test Concepts ("East Asian" etc)
-* used the basic algorithm of take all sub-sequences from the sentence of lengths 1 and 2 (NLP tests also make use of this)
+* used the basic algorithm of deriving all sub-sequences from the sentence of lengths 1 and 2 (NLP tests also make use of this)

 The performance test dimentions :
 * Use of NLP parser or not